erikc5000/island-time/docs/basics/dates-and-times.md

 ## Patterns and Operators

-Throughout Island Time's date-time primitives, you'll find a set of patterns that remain relatively constant as well as a number of operators that simplify common tasks.
+Throughout Island Time's date-time primitives, you'll find a set of patterns that remain (relatively) constant as well as a number of operators that simplify common tasks.

-### The `at` operator
+### `at`

 The `at` infix function can be used to build up date-time primitives from "smaller" pieces.
 For example, we can create a `DateTime` by combining a `Date and a `Time`.